 Biomedical and Clinical Engineering departments across Canada are celebrating the National Biomedical/Clinical Engineering Appreciation Week on May 16 - 22, 2021.
 As part of the celebrations, ACCES is once again launching a photo contest to all its registered members in Atlantic Canada.

-Biomedical and Clinical Engineering departments across Atlantic Canada celebrated the Biomedical and Clinical Engineering Week last year from May 17 - 23, 2015.
-As part of the celebrations, ACCES launched a photo contest to all its registered members.
+Clinical Engineering departments across Atlantic Canada celebrated the National Biomedical and Clinical Engineering Week last year from May 17 - 23.
+As part of the celebrations, ACCES launched its annual photo-contest to registered members.

 Our selection for the ACCES 2020 Clinical Engineering Professional of the Year is Joel McEvoy.
 He is currently the Interim Manager of Clinical Engineering at the IWK Health Centre in Halifax, NS.